Aashish-Raghav/Advanced-Python-Concepts/readme.md

 **Summary:**
 The DataProcessing library is a practical demonstration of how advanced Python features can be used together to create clean, extensible, and production-ready code.
 Explore the codebase to see these concepts in action!

 ---

+## 5. Asyncio

+**What is Asyncio?**
+Asyncio is Python’s built-in library for asynchronous programming, enabling concurrent code execution using coroutines, tasks, and an event loop.
+It’s ideal for **I/O-bound** and high-level structured network code.

+- Single Threaded
+- **Cooperative** Multitasking

+**Core Concepts:**

+1. **Event Loop:**
+   The “engine” that drives asyncio.
+   Runs coroutines, schedules tasks, and handles I/O events.

+2. **Coroutine:**
+   A function defined with `async def` that can be paused and resumed.
+   Runs until it awaits something (another coroutine, a Future, or I/O).

+3. **Await:**
+   Suspends the coroutine until the awaited object completes.
+   Must be used inside `async def`.

+4. **Task:**
+   A wrapper around a coroutine, scheduled on the event loop.
+   Runs concurrently with other tasks.
+   Created with `asyncio.create_task(coro)`.

+5. **Future:**
+   A low-level object representing a result not yet available.
+   Usually returned by asyncio APIs.

+**Relationship:**
+Event Loop manages Tasks → Tasks wrap Coroutines → Coroutines use await →
+await works on awaitables (coroutines, tasks, futures)

+**Code Example:**
+See [`Asyncio/basics.py`](Asyncio/basics.py) for practical demonstrations of coroutines, tasks, futures, and the event loop.

+---